 SAA has been an active partner in the Saskatchewan Partnership for Arts Research (SPAR) and the Understanding the Arts Ecology of Saskatchewan research project.

 SPAR reports, publications, and presentations are available at the SPAR website's Reports and Resources page:

 SPAR has produced unique, local research into artists and the arts in Saskatchewan.
 It also generated interest in similar research across the prairire provinces.
 To that end, SAA contributed to the Letter-of-Intent application process in pursuit of a Social Sciences and Humanities Research Council (SSHRC) partnership grant ($2.5 million over 7 years).
 SAA’s Executive Director was identified as the Convener of the project’s Saskatchewan Advisory Council.
-Ultimately the project did not receive funding, however, the proccess of applying, stregthened arts reseach networks and collaboration across the three prairie provinces.
+Ultimately the project did not receive funding, however, the process of applying, strengthened arts research networks and collaboration across the three Prairie Provinces.